HanYu-me/EasyOmics_tutorial/_docs/2Analysis/1Data_Match.md

 ---

 ### Analysis Process
-- load the phenotype data and the variant call format (VCF) file.
+- Load the phenotype data and the variant call format (VCF) file.
 IF the phenotype name is longer than 10 characters, it will be truncated to 10 characters.
 - Extract individual codes from phenotype and variant call format (VCF) files
 - Excluding individuals lacking phenotype or genotype data.
 - Plink was used to filter the VCF file for minor allele frequency greater than 0.03 and pairwise r2 smaller than 0.99.